NassyKova/no_geography/README.md

 > ## R6	An ERD for your app
 ![]()
-> ## R7	Detail any third party services that your app will use
+> ## R7	Detail any third party services that your app will use Whule creating this app we added different third part cervice such as:
-- psycopg2 To create the connection in Flask we need Psycopg, which is the most popular PostgreSQL database adapter for Pytho
+- psycopg2 is a popular database adapter for Python for creating connections in Flask
-- SQLAlchemy SQLAlchemy is the ORM we will use to connect Flask and PostgreSQL, so let's install that as well:
-- marshmallow.
-This means that the data we get from a database is not serialized, it is not considered a list.
-To do that we can get help of a package like marshmallow
-- blueprintsBlueprints are basically a way of defining some of the properties of a Flask app in advance, so that you can pick when that definition takes effect, and even apply your defined behaviour to multiple apps if you want.
-- flask-bcrypt To keep the users password safe in our database we will use hashing.
-The technical definition of a hash function is the ability for the function to take a piece of data of any size and create a piece of data from the original in a fixed size.An example would be if we take a piece of text and hash it with a hasing function such as sha256.
-We are returned a piece of data with a fixed length of 256 bits.
-For our server we'll use a slow-hashing library like flask-bcrypt.
-I from marshmallow import ValidationError from marshmallow.validate import Length
-- flask-jwt-extended
+- SQLAlchemy lets connect Flaks and Postgresql:
+- marshmallow lets serialized the data, converting complex database to and from Python daratypes
+- marshmallow-sqlalchemy is an integreation marshmallow and SQLAlchemy
+- Blueprints lets define some of the properties which it can be used at any time in the app
+- flask-bcrypt provide bcrypt hashing - talking a pice of data of any size and coverting to a pice of dada with fixed size.
+Used for passwords and other sensitive data
+- flask-jwt-extended lets create different types of tokens that used for validation and security purposes.
+It also allows to call a special identity for validation purposes

 > ## R8	Describe your projects models in terms of the relationships they have with each other 1 provider can have many tours.
 1 provider has one address.
 1 tour has 1 address
-1 addrees has 1 postcodes
+1 address has 1 postcode
 1 booking has one tour
 1 client can have many bookings
 1 tour has 1 address
-> ## R9	Discuss the database relations to be implemented in your application erd vs models
+> ## R9	Discuss the database relations to be implemented in your application In our application we wanyed to implement
 > ## R10	Describe the way tasks are allocated and tracked in your project trello board